agnesjn/MSc_Project/README.md

 *model.py* is the file that describes the architecture and forward propagation of the model.
 As the core code, this file is well-annotated.
 Most of the innovations of my project are in the function *sal_forward* (line 82 to 134 in *model.py*).
 Class BiPoCNN is the baseline model for comparing.

 If you have fully cloned the scripts and have set the path of original or pre-processed data, you can start training by running "main.py" (without extra params).
-The tensorboard log will be saved in the same directory.
+The tensorboard log will make a direction ./run in the same directory.
 You can change the max number of epoch at line 41 in *main.py*.

+I am sorry for not having enough time to put all the hyper-parameters in a configuration file.
+Most model-related params are in *model.py* and others regarding training setup are in *train.py*.
+I am happy to help if you want to have a clearer understanding of the parameter settings or try other combinations.